With all four ALDS and NLDS series in action on Monday, there are tons of potential wagers to build an MLB parlay bet with.

 Before continuing on to our 2021 ALDS & NLDS parlay betting tips, you should know that WynnBET is one of the best sportsbooks around, offering tons of promotions and a fantastic $1,000 risk-free welcome bonus to !

-At +686 odds, this MLB bet of the day has tremendous value.
-The MLB playoffs typically come down to pitching strength and each of these picks are indicative of that.
-In all four picks, I not only backing the better starting pitcher, but also the better pitching staff as a collective unit.
+At +1785 odds, this MLB bet of the day has exceptional value.
+The MLB playoffs typically come down to pitching, and each of these picks is indicative of that.
+My first four legs support the better starting pitcher, while the last one is banking on the lineups of two offensive powerhouses.